faghmie/slicer-js/README.md

 ![Slicer in action](images/slicer-in-action.gif)

+# See it in action

+Visit my cloud-based business insights application [demo.biznous.net](https://demo.biznous.net) to see how it is being used in production.

 # Dependencies

 - jQuery (3.4.1) - so I don't need to worry about cross browser issues LOL